Mercury retrograde can actually be a rewarding and productive time!

-Mercury retrograde is a time generally characterised quite negatively – some dread or even fear it.
+Mercury retrograde is a time generally characterised quite negatively – some dread, or even fear it.
 But let’s be honest and realistic, the same blunders and errors can show up when Mercury is direct!
 The main difference is that whilst retrograde, Mercury has eased up on setting a speedy pace for our outer communications – and is encouraging us to venture into our inner landscapes.
-Our minds easily drift, dreams are vivid, random thoughts or memories pop up, we play things over and dwell on things in our minds, experimenting with differing outcomes, if onlys – but this can actually be constructive and positive!
+Our minds easily drift, dreams are vivid, random thoughts or memories pop up, we dwell on things in our minds, experimenting with differing outcomes – if onlys – but this can actually be constructive and positive!

 Mercury is a personal planet whose influence impacts all areas of our worlds, inner and outer.
 Mercury is connected with gathering and communicating all types of information – through our thoughts, education, personal and work relationships, social media, the internet, phones and computers, world news.
 Words and language all come under Mercury’s rulership.
 We use words to form thoughts, that create ideas – and by sharing and expressing them something can (possibly) manifest, become real.
 Mercury is also about motion, how we travel and move from one place to another, our daily to-ing and fro-ing.